beeper/bridge-manager/README.md

    chat networks dialog will be available in the future.
 Spaces and starting chats are also not yet available, although you can start chats using the `pm` command with the bridge bot.

+   > **Note**
+   Heisenbridge does not support encryption so you will have to creat the DM to the bridge bot in a different matrix client than beeper

 Currently the bridge will run in foreground, so you'll have to keep `bbctl run` active somewhere (tmux is a good option).
 In the future, a service mode will be